Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for Binary Trees

 \subparagraph{Overview.}

-We will use the $\mathrm{O}(n^2)$ algorithm described in Section \ref{sec:prevApproaches} as a basis.
-The main difference lies in the order that we visit the nodes of $T_{1}$ and how we process $T_{2}$ when we count.
-We propose a new order of visiting the nodes of $T_{1}$, which we find by applying a hierarchical decomposition on $T_{1}$.
-Every component in this decomposition corresponds to a connected part of $T_{1}$ and a contracted version of $T_{2}$.
-In simple terms, if $\Lambda$ is the set of leafs in a component of $T_{1}$, the contracted version of $T_{2}$ is a binary tree on $\Lambda$ that preserves the topologies induced by $\Lambda$ in $T_{2}$ and has size $\mathrm{O}(|\Lambda|)$.
+We use the $\mathrm{O}(n^2)$ algorithm from Section \ref{sec:prevApproaches} as a basis.
+The main difference between this algorithm and our new algorithm is in the order that we visit the nodes of~$T_{1}$, and how we process~$T_{2}$ when we count.
+We propose a new order of visiting the nodes of~$T_{1}$, which is found by applying a hierarchical decomposition on $T_{1}$.
+Every component in this decomposition corresponds to a connected part of~$T_{1}$ and a contracted version of $T_{2}$.
+In simple terms, if $\Lambda$ is the set of leaves in a component of $T_{1}$, the contracted version of~$T_{2}$ is a binary tree on $\Lambda$ that preserves the topologies induced by $\Lambda$ in $T_{2}$ and has size $\mathrm{O}(|\Lambda|)$.
 To count shared triplets, every component of $T_{1}$ has a representative node $u$ that we use to scan the corresponding contracted version of $T_{2}$ in order to find $\sum_{v \in T_{2}} \lvert {s(u) \cap s(v) \rvert}$.
 Unlike previous algorithms, we do not store $T_{2}$ in a data structure.
 We process $T_{2}$ by contracting and counting, both of which can be done by scanning.
 At the same time, even though we apply a hierarchical decomposition on $T_{1}$, the only reason why we do so, is so we can find the order in which to visit the nodes of $T_{1}$.
-This means that we do not need to store $T_{1}$ in a data structure either.
-Thus, we completely remove the need of data structures and scanning becomes the basic primitive in the algorithm.
-To make our algorithm I/O efficient, all that remains to be done is use a proper layout to store the trees in memory, so that every time we scan a tree of size $s$ we spend $\mathrm{O}(s/B)$ I/Os.
+This means that we do not need to store~$T_{1}$ in a data structure either.
+Hence, we completely remove the need of data structures (and thereby random memory accesses), and scanning becomes the basic primitive in the algorithm.
+To make our algorithm I/O efficient, all that remains to be done is to use a proper layout to store the contracted trees in memory, so that every time we scan a tree of size $s$ we~spend~$\mathrm{O}(s/B)$~I/Os.